RossBrownPhD/RossBrownPhD.github.io/_posts/2020-02-16-Compare-Reviewers-Writing-Styles-via-Cosine-Angles-of-Vectors.md

 Snarky, Utilitarian or Abstruse: Using Data Science to Compare Movie Reviewers' Writing Styles

+This project uses Natural Language Tool-Kit (NLTK) for text preprocessing, then assesses the similarity of document pairs using the cosine of the angle between two vectors.

 As a movie aficionado, I've spent far too much time reading movie reviews (or listening to them on the radio).
 I've developed perceptions of some movie reviewers' writing styles.
 This data science project sought to verify these perceptions using a natural language processing technique that can quantify the similarity of text: cosine similarity of document vectors.

 Below are pairs of movie reviewers whose work I'm familiar with, and an adjective that to my mind characterizes their writing style.